tassu06/Java-Password-Generator-and-Strength-Checker/README.md

 ->Clean and user-friendly layout

 This project demonstrates the use of event handling, layout management, and GUI design principles in Java.

+*NOTE: passwordGUI.java is the final application with GUI, Main.java is just a trial logic without GUI.*